HumanCellAtlas/metadata-schema/docs/Metadata_schema_lifecycle_doc.md

 - [Governance of Schema Updates](#governance-of-schema-updates)
 - [Open questions](#open-questions)

+Information about the process by which the HCA metadata schema will evolve is outlined here.
+Version 1.0 of this document can be found in the [HCA metadata lifecycle and versioning](https://docs.google.com/document/d/1eUVpYDLu2AxmxRw2ZUMM-jpKNxQudJbznNyNRp35nLc/edit#heading=h.6p3dwsx7c3hb) document.
+The v2.0 document here includes HCA schema design principles and standards and the semantics for versioning and updating these schema.
+More detailed discussion of the format and syntax of the metadata schema and their instantiation can be found in the complementary document [Metadata schema structure specification](https://docs.google.com/document/d/1pxQj7BfM8HHgD4ilm4dlvZuZATfJkNC5s_-TUoA4lYA/edit?ts=59b16455).
+These documents should be viewable by everyone.
+Please contact us if you do not have access to view.

 ## High level description

 The Human Cell Atlas (HCA) is collecting complex biological samples and assays with rich descriptions.
 We expect over the lifetime of the project that the metadata schema that captures these descriptions will need to change.
 These changes will always be to support the main goal of the HCA Data Coordination Platform (DCP): enabling downstream use and interpretation of the data.
 As our understanding changes the descriptions we need may also change.
 The schema will also need to evolve to support new assays and changing practices in the contributing labs as the precise steps conducted for a particular assay are improved.